serialport/website/docs/guide-about.md

 slug: /
 ---

+Node SerialPort is a JavaScript library for connecting to serial ports that works in NodeJS and Electron.

 ## Quick Answers

 - **For support**, you're in the right place.
 Have a look around and if you're stuck open a [GitHub issue or Discussion](https://github.com/serialport/node-serialport/issues/new/choose).